In-tend Limited is a company registered in England and Wales. Company Number: 05845701

 Unless otherwise indicated, all trademarks on this web site are subject to trademark rights of In-tend Limited, including marks, model names, logos, and emblems.

-The information on this website is provided "as is" and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose, or non-infringement of third party rights.
+The use of In-tend systems are provided "as is" and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose, or non-infringement of third party rights.
 While the information provided is believed to be accurate, it may include errors or inaccuracies.
-In no event shall In-tend limited be liable to any person for any special, indirect or consequential damages relating to this material, unless caused by gross negligence or intentional misconduct.
+In no event shall In-tend limited be liable to any person or organisation for any indirect or consequential damages relating to the use of In-tend Systems or loss of data.
 In-tend Ltd are not responsible for the contents of websites that are maintained by third parties and therefore waives its' liability for any links from this web site to other web sites.

 Effective from 20.01.2016.
 Please note these ‘Terms and Conditions’ may be subject to change without notice.